 Thanks to NVIDIA’s RTX graphics cards, PC gamers are already privy to the benefits of ray tracing.
 But ray tracing requires a lot of computational power, which is why we haven’t seen it in consoles before 2020.

-Unlike the HDR upgrade of PS4’s mid-gen jump to PS4 Pro, the difference made by ray tracing is night-and-day.
+Unlike the HDR upgrade of PlayStation 4’s mid-gen jump to PlayStation Pro, the difference made by ray tracing is night and day.

 PlayStation 5 backward compatibility

-Sony has confirmed that the “100 most-played” PlayStation 4 games will run smoothly on the PlayStation 5, but not every game has been tested.
-Due to the significant power boost in the PS5, it’s hard to say with confidence that every title will run as expected but if you already own the titles, it’s worth trying out.
+At launch, Sony said the “100 most-played” PlayStation 4 games run smoothly on the PlayStation 5, but not every single game has been tested.
+Due to the significant power boost in the PlayStation 5, it’s hard to say with confidence that every title will run as expected but if you already own the titles, it’s worth trying out.

 - Astro’s Playroom (Japan Studio)